tele1/LinuxTutorial/Menu.md

     *  5.2 Run from new user account
     *  5.3 Run with default language
     *  5.4 How to use strace command
-    *  5.5 How search help
+    *  5.5 How search help inside system
+    *  6.6 Just information:

 * ## 6.
 Introduction to System Logs